V1EngineeringInc/V1EngineeringInc-Docs/docs/mpcnc/trucks.md

 ![!MPCNC clamp assembled](https://www.v1engineering.com/wp-content/uploads/2020/06/Looseclamp-scaled.jpg){: width="400"}

 * Leave these loose, just engaging the nylocks.
 The rail will be added later.

+!!!
+Tip
-* For all the screws with captured nuts it is best to prethread them to loosen them up a bit to prevent ruining the printed parts.
+       For all the screws with captured nuts it is best to prethread them to loosen them up a bit to prevent ruining the printed parts.

 ___